MdDanishKalam/jobringer/README.md

 File Structure:
 ---------------
 - jobs.html      → The main HTML file containing the Jobs Page redesign.
+- style.css      ->The main Css file containing the style of the page.
 - README.txt     → This file.

 Optional Enhancements (Not Included):